Flywheel vs Traditional Training

 Summary

 We have a clear winner here.
 With flywheel training, say goodbye to purchasing pricey individual weights that are a nightmare for storage and travel.
 Flywheel training provides a practical solution for users wanting a innovative gym solution without actually having to lock into a gym lengthy membership.
 For athletes, flywheel training provides the opportunity to stimulate both the concentric and eccentric phase of movements, resulting in increased performance, muscle gain, muscle hypertrophy and injury prevention.
 For home users, this is the chance to elevate your workouts with an all in one training solution.
-Save time commuting from the gym and back, customise your Exerfly equipment to target what you want to train specifically and bring your friends over to show off your personal gym!
+Save time commuting from the gym and back, customize your Exerfly equipment to target what you want to train specifically and bring your friends over to show off your personal gym!
 The possibilities are endless.
 But don’t just take our word for it, check out what these leading athletes and trainers think of flywheel training:

 Chris Chase, Director of Performance for Memphis Grizzlies